hmrc/enter-cross-border-arrangements-frontend/README.md

 # enter-cross-border-arrangements-frontend

-This is a placeholder README.md for a new repository
+This is the repository for the Enter cross border arrangements frontend project.

 ### License